fbngrm/honeycomb-js/README.md

 #honeycomb-js

-A bee came in my room today and told me to make honeycombs.
+A bee came in my room today.
+So I decided to make honeycombs.

 #Demo